Charles Leclerc dedicates first F1 win to Anthoine Hubert

 By James Galloway at Spa-Francorchamps

-Charles Leclerc has dedicated his maiden F1 victory to his long-time friend Anthoine Hubert, a day after the Frenchman's death in the F2 race at Spa.
+Charles Leclerc admitted it would be a while before he could fully appreciate his first Formula 1 victory after the death of his long-time friend Anthoine Hubert in the F2 race at Spa on Saturday.

 Leclerc impressively outperformed team-mate Sebastian Vettel, and then held off world champion Lewis Hamilton in the closing laps, at the Belgian GP to deliver his maiden win at the top level and Ferrari's first victory of 2019.